259095/quantum-technology/MATH.md

 Square root of the variance is called standard deviation
 ```

-### Correclation
+### Correlation

+Example:

 E(XY) test if random variables are correlated or not.

-Test to Determine if Real-World Random Variables are Correlated

 Consider two random variables X and Y
 X is -1 with a probability of 0.5, and +1 with a probability of 0.5
 Y is -2 with a probability of 0.5, and +2 with a probability of 0.5

-Consider the random variable XY.

-XY can be either -2 or +2.
-No other values are possible
+Consider the random variable XY and XY can be either -2 or +2.
+No other values are possible.

 Suppose that X and Y are independent.

-Lets find the probabilities of XY being -2 and +2
+Lets find the probabilities of XY being -2 and +2.

 X = -1, Y = -2   XY = +2   Probability = 0.25

-X =+1, Y= -2     XY =  -2   Probability = 0.25
+X = +1, Y = -2   XY = -2   Probability = 0.25
 X = -1, Y = +2   XY = -2   Probability = 0.25
 X = +1, Y = +2   XY = +2   Probability = 0.25

 This means that P(XY=-2) = 0.5 and P(XY=+2) = 0.5

 E(XY) = 0.5x-2 + 0.5x+2 = 0

 Instead, suppose that X and Y are related to one another.
 For instance, lets say that Y = 2X

 Lets find the probabilities of XY being -2 and +2

 X = -1, Y = -2   XY = +2   Probability = 0.5
 X = +1, Y = +2   XY = +2   Probability = 0.5

 In other words, the only value possible for XY is +2.
 This means that P(XY=+2) = 1

 E(XY) = +2

 When X and Y are independent of each other, E(XY) = 0
 But when X and Y are related, the value of E(XY) is likely to be different from 0.
 In the example, we studied above, where Y = 2X, E(XY) was +2

 This can be used to find out if random variables in the real world are independent or not.

 Suppose you have two real-world random variables A and B.

 A is -1 with a probability of 0.5
 A is +1 with a probability of 0.5
 B is -2 with a probability of 0.5
 B is +2 with a probability of 0.5

 You measure AB over a billion experiments and find that the average value of AB you obtained through experiments is 0.7